Navigating Menopause with Support from A Lyrical Body

 Caffeine, alcohol, and spicy foods can worsen hot flashes and night sweats, while proper nutrition, physical activity, and support make a meaningful difference.

-I sat down with Stephanie Metzger, Health and Wellness Coach at A Lyrical Body, to dive deeper into how food and fitness can support the menopausal journey.
+I sat down with Stephanie Metzger, Registered Holistic Nutritionist at A Lyrical Body, to dive deeper into how food and fitness can support the menopausal journey.

 Here are her top tips:

-✅ Choose healthy fats: Unsaturated fats keep hormones and brain health in check.
+7. Choose healthy fats: Unsaturated fats keep hormones and brain health in check.
+They will also help keep you fuller for longer and help to balance blood sugars.

-✅ Boost calcium and vitamin D: Post-menopause, women need around 1,200 mg of calcium daily and sufficient vitamin D to support bone health.
+8. Boost Calcium and Vitamin D: Post-menopause, women need around 1,200 mg of calcium daily and sufficient vitamin D to support bone health.

 For night sweats, Steph recommends: